gptscript-ai/gptscript-credential-sqlite/README.md

 ## Environment Variables

+All helpers:
+- `GPTSCRIPT_ENCRYPTION_CONFIG_FILE` - can be used to override the path to the encryption configuration file.

+SQLite:
 - `GPTSCRIPT_SQLITE_FILE` - can be used to override the path to the SQLite file.

-- `GPTSCRIPT_ENCRYPTION_CONFIG_FILE` - can be used to override the path to the encryption configuration file.
+PostgreSQL:
+- `GPTSCRIPT_POSTGRES_DSN` - (required) the DSN (connection string) for the PostgreSQL database.